 In the previous post, we discussed the main elements that make up a compelling story.
 Now it’s time to put these elements into action.
-To make the process a little bit easier, let’s break it down into seven simple, actionable steps:
+To make the process a little bit easier, let’s break it down into six simple, actionable steps:

 Step 1: Start With the End in Mind